IDMNYU/p5-fundamentals/_pages/intro/ide.md

 ### [p5js Snippets](https://marketplace.visualstudio.com/items?itemName=acidic9.p5js-snippets)

-This gives our IDE information about p5.js functions so it can help us with suggestions and auto-complete.
+This gives the IDE information about p5.js functions, so it can help us with suggestions and auto-complete.